gomathishankar28/ms4_bubbles/TESTING.md

 *    As a prospective customer to the website, I want to easily navigate the site, so that I can easily find the products that
  Bubbles offers.

          >  As the Website is launched, On the top-center is the Navigation bar with Products as the first link that displays what products,Bubbles offers.

 *   As a prospective customer to the website, I want to precisely know the different varieties of bathing products they sell.

          > As the Website is launched, On the top-center is the Navigation bar with Products as the first link that displays what products,Bubbles offers.

 *   As a prospective customer to the website, I should be able to search based on keywords so that I can get the desired information quickly.

          > As the Website is launched, On the top is the search bar that enables the user to look for products that they want.

 *   As a prospective customer, I should be able to access all the different bathing products from nav menu.

          > This is acheived by having a Dropdown Nav menu Products under which all different bathing products are listed

 *   As a new customer to the website, I want to know if there are any new arrivals.

          > This is acheived by having a Latest Arrivals section on the Home page.

 *   As a new customer to the website, I want to know more about the Bubbles team.

          > This is acheived by having a About section on the Home page.

 *   As a new customer to the website, I want to see some success stories from customers.

          > This is acheived by having a Testimonials of 5 different customers as a carousel on the Home page.

 *   As a new customer, I want to know the description of each product

          > This is acheived by displaying a Prodcut_detail page when each product is clicked.

 *   As a new customer to website, I want to know how many products are available under each category.

          > This is acheived by dispaying the breadcrumb on top-left of the products page which tells which category of  products, the user is currently in and number of products in each category

 *   As a customer to the website, I want to know the price of the product.

          > This is acheived by displaying an image of the product in the products page along with the name, Pricead Rating for the product.

 *   As a customer, I would like to see any reviews available for the product.

          > This is acheived by cicking on "View Reviews" button on the product_detail page.

 *   As a customer, I would like to add my own review to the product.

          > This is acheived by clicking on "Add Review" button on the product_detail page.

 *   As a customer, I would like to see an average rating for each product that would help me to choose a better product.

          > This is acheived by displaying an average rating of the product in the product_detail page which is calculated based on the user's review rating.

 *   As a customer, I would like to know the shipping and Return Policy for the products.

          > This is acheived by displaying this information on the product_detail page.

 *   As a prospective customer to the website, I want to edit my review for the product.

          > This is acheived by having an Edit review button against each review.

 *   As a prospective customer to the website, I want to delete my review for the product.

          > This is acheived by having a delete review button against each review.

 *   As a prospective customer to the website, I want to contact Bubbles team incase of any issues.

          > This is acheived by having a contact form on the Home page.

 *  As a prospective customer to the website, I would like to easily update my cart by increasing or decreasing the quantity of the product.

          > This is acheived by placing a increment decrement quantity Input box on the Product_detail page.

 *  As a prospective customer to the website, I would like to have my delivery information prefilled so that i can complete my purchase quickly.

          > This is acheived by having a Checkbox to save the  user's  personal and shipping details while making their first purchase.

 *  As a prospective customer to the website, I would like to Edit my personal and shipping details.

+         > This is acheived by providing an Edit profile form for all the registered users

 *  As a Prospective customer tothe website , I would like to View my previous orders.

+         > This is acheived by providing an view order history button on My profile page for all the registered users.

 *   As an Administrator, I would like to restrict only the logged in users to add/edit/delete his/her own review so that unauthorized/ untraceable changes are prevented.

          > This is acheieved by displaying edit, delete review buttons only for the reviews the logged in user has created.
 Also ,to add a review, user willbe asked to login before adding a review.

 *   As an administrator, I would like to add a new product.

          > This is acheieved by dispalying a Add Product form by clicking on Manage Products option on the User Nav menu which will be visible only for admin user.

 *   As an administrator, I would like to add a new Blog Post.

          > This is acheieved by dispalying a Add Post form by clicking on Manage Blog option on the User Nav menu which will be visible only for admin user..

 *   As an administrator, both unregistered and registered users should be able to view the product and the user reviews so that the display of information is not restricted for unregistered users.

          > This is acheieved by clicking on "Take a Look" button on the hero image and also further clicking on each product,usercan see the reviews for the product.

 *   As an administrator, I should allow registered users to log out so that unauthorized accesses are prevented.

          > This is acheieved by dispalying a Add Post form by clicking on Manage Blog option on the User Nav menu.

 *   As an administrator, I would like to have field level validations on the contact entry so that incorrect or incomplete information is avoided.

          > This is acheieved by using django-phonenumber for Mobile number field on the checkout form.

  ## Functional Testing